kolulu23/ttfa/README.md

 | [Logs](https://12factor.net/logs)                             | Treat logs as event streams                                      |
 | [Admin processes](https://12factor.net/admin-processes)       | Run admin/management tasks as one-off processes                  |

+In general, since all the codebase is version controled with Git, so they all pass the first factor check.

+As for "dependencies", all frameworks are build with maven and packaged as fat jar, so the real extra dependency is just the JVM runtime.
+Code dependencies are declared and managed with maven's profile and dependencyManagement tag.
+Anyways this factor is more oriented towards build system selection rather than frameworks.

+For "configs", they are all alike, file based config and remote config are all supported.

+For "backing services", I am using only sqlite as application backing service when its possible.
+And it can be easily configured by both of them frameworks.

+For "build, release, run", aforementioned maven features helps us build into unified form of artifact, and I will add git commit id into the jar(`git-commit-id-plugin`).
+To me this one is more related to CI, since it's a github repo, I can utilize github release tags and actions to further stress this factor.

+For "processes", build stateless application with these featuer rich frameworks is easy, like that was easy button level of easiness.
+As you can see, they are stateless by default before adding any application logic.
+States can be stored and retrieved from backing services, we just need to introduce another dependency.

+For "port binding", in its simplest form, any http server implementation can do so, and through a peiece configuration, web frameworks pass this check easily.

+For "concurrency", this one is also barely a labour for our framwork picks, they are built to be a single java process and they _almost_ never manage system level processes by itself.
+Concurrency factor is meant to be scale application deployment, the name is misleading as when we talk about concurrency of java web backends we usually just think about threads.

+For "disposability", java applications are notoriously slow to start, and when it is containerized to acheived max disposability the total startup time will only get worse.
+Speaking of containerized java applications, quarkus has made its point.

+For "Dev/prod parity", we can use the same CICD approach with different profiles, this means which application works more smoothly with CICD platform/workflow gets more points.
+As to keep `prod` as close as `dev`, it will get harder when the application requires more backink services.
+Luckily there is kubernetes for container orchestration, but kubernetes itself may requires you to be fluent with more cloud native jargons.
+If you are just one man developer, better stick with some cloud services.
+Anyway, in todays world, this factor can be automatically obtained.

+For "Logs", we are actually seeking an extensive solution works with all applications.
+If it is just locally logging in java web applications, you got the one-two punch of `slf4j+log4j2/logback impl`.
+But this topic can be stretched to a wider realm, like tracing, telemetry, monitoring and alerting.
+Setup those is kind of a trivial job but requires experiences with various of softwares: greylog, skywalker, open-tracing, zipkin, prometheus, just to name a few.

+For "Admin processes", again, make containerized application.
+There're other solutions of course, but I am not familiar with those.

+# Conclusion
+The trend is clear, developing web backends have never been this easy as well as complicated as of today.
+More importantly, framework doesn't matter if you just want to make a 12 factor application.